koczanm/tweetbrief/README.md

 ## What

 This project is a user-controlled automation (packaged to conveniently run in a  docker container) for generating daily Twitter briefs.
-This machinery expects only a few essential input parameter:
+This machinery expects only a few essential input parameters:

 - `CONSUMER_KEY`